t-mdo/crisisnexus/README.md

 # Project's vision and meaning
 I originally built CrisisNexus on the side as an experimental project, while I focused on finding a co-founder.
-I haven't managed to meet the criteria I set for myself for this project, so I stopped trying to commercialize it.
+I haven't managed to meet the criterias I set for myself for this project, so I stopped trying to commercialize it.

 It's a simple tool, but I'm sure it can proove useful to small companies that want to try to formalize their incident management.